Asia targets tourism, education boost from Trump travel ban

 Some education providers had seen early signs of an impact.

-Delhi-based IT professional Kanishk Singh had applied to more than a dozen U.S. universities for a masters course in creative writing.
-He received an email from Indiana University warning him that visa processing for international students was going to be hit after President Trump's latest orders.

-"If I don't get to the U.S., I will apply for UK," he said.

-Rod Jones, CEO of Australian-listed education firm Navitas Ltd (NVT.AX), said the company had seen a downturn in inquiries for their U.S.-based English language courses.
+Rod Jones, CEO of Australian-listed education firm Navitas Ltd, said the company had seen a downturn in inquiries for their U.S.-based English language courses.

 "We have started to see students back off from the U.S. because of their concerns about potential issues they may face," Jones told analysts on an earnings call.